-I don’t think anyone necessarily copes well with divorce or death.
-Both are complete breakdowns of meaning.
+I don’t think anyone necessarily copes well with huge losses.
 What you thought was solid no longer exists.
 You start to doubt whether it ever really existed in the first place.
 Others attempt to help, advise, console, but they can’t get through it for you.

 The person who has to learn how to live with it is you.
 And that means a lot of grief, a lot of redefining what you thought you knew.
 A lot of burials.
-Reexamining the factors that led to a failed marriage.
 Rethinking the choices you made, and whether, in hindsight, they were the right ones.

 In 2019, I spent a lot of time sleeping in my car.
 I drove between Greenville and Asheville, trying to outrun my own grief.
 There was so much of it.
 I’d spent so much of my life in Greenville.
 I had so many memories there, and after Pru died, too many of them were painful.
-It was easier to sleep in my car on a cold February night before a work shift than sleep in a warm, comfortable bed in my parent’s house, reminded of the person I’d never be again.
+It was easier to sleep in my car on a cold February night before a work shift than sleep in a warm, comfortable bed in a house I didn’t belong in, because it reminded me of the person I’d never be again.